megan-soria/SLE712-Assignment-3/README.md

 In this folder:

-- A gene expression data and a groeth data for part 1 of the project taken from [Dr. Mark Ziemann's Github repository for the unit](https://github.com/markziemann/SLE712_files/tree/master/bioinfo_asst3_part1_files).
+- A gene expression data and a growth data for part 1 of the project taken from [Dr. Mark Ziemann's Github repository for the unit](https://github.com/markziemann/SLE712_files/tree/master/bioinfo_asst3_part1_files).

 - A sample gene sequence file for part 2 of the project taken from [Dr. Mark Ziemann's Github repository for the unit](https://github.com/markziemann/SLE712_files/tree/master/bioinfo_asst3_part2_files).